American History: What Is Justice?

-Canada Trip: In early spring, the Junior High students spend five days in Canada, visiting Québec City and Montréal, to increase their exposure to the French language and to the French cultural presence in North America.
-This annual capstone experience gives students an opportunity to use their French skills in practical, real-world settings as they interact with native speakers in local businesses.
-During the trip, the students also visit a local school, finally meeting the Canadian students who had been their penpals since the fall.
+Canada Trip: In alternating years, the Junior High students spend five days in Canada, visiting Québec City and Montréal, to increase their exposure to the French language and to the French cultural presence in North America.
+This experience gives students an opportunity to use their French skills in practical, real-world settings as they interact with native speakers in local businesses.
+During the trip, the students also visit a local school, finally meeting their Canadian penpals.

 After School Programs

-- Mentoring: Mentoring in the After-School Program is an opportunity for Junior High students to volunteer as helpers in the Lower School After-School Program classes (cooking, art, music, sports, etc.).
+Mentoring— Mentoring in the After-School Program is an opportunity for Junior High students to volunteer as helpers in the Lower School After-School Program classes (cooking, art, music, sport, etc.).
 This gives our older students a chance to interact with and guide the younger students.
-The Junior High students can choose their own after-school activity, such as Homework Club, and also spend time as a mentor for the younger students.
+The Junior High students can choose their own after school activity, such as Homework Club, and also spend time as a mentor for the younger students.

 During the second trimester, Sixth, Seventh, and Eighth Grade families may enroll their students in winter After School Programs.